 People often confuse emerald ash borer with a number of common beetles and insects such as the tiger beetle, bronze birch borer, Japanese beetle, two-lined chestnut borer, caterpillar hunter, ash clearwinged borer, and redheaded ash borer just to name a few.
 Many of the native insect galleries that are found under the bark of trees are also confused with EAB.

-The Iowa, Illinois, and Minnesota documents that you see on this page are available by clicking on the page links.
-These documents have pictures of the most commonly mistaken insects for emerald ash borer, and they would be a valuable tool for those people interested in being able to identify this pest in their communities.
+The Iowa, Illinois, and Minnesota documents that you see on the bottom of this page are available by clicking on their pictures.
+These documents have descriptions and pictures of the most commonly mistaken insects for emerald ash borer, and they would be a valuable tool for those people interested in being able to identify this pest in their communities.